 Groups of faculty from the same campus who conduct pharmacology-related research including, but not limited to, scientists representing departments of pharmacology, toxicology, pharmaceutical sciences and/or biological chemistry are encouraged to apply for funding to establish a PIIPS program on their campus.
 Institutional applicants must identify and provide letters of support from industrial partners at the time of application.
 If awarded, institutional programs will be responsible for selecting PhD students to participate in internships.

-The PIIPS program is not accepting applications in 2017.
+The PIIPS program is not currently accepting applications.

 Program directors must submit an Annual Progress Report to ASPET no later than December 15 of each award year.
 Please note that all reporting requirements described in the Program Guidelines and Call for Applications must be fulfilled in order to receive funds beyond the first award year.

 For additional information about this program, please e-mail Dr. Catherine L. Fry at email@example.com.

 Only graduate students of participating faculty at awardee institutions are eligible for PIIPS.